PMI-Basel/Caggia_et_al_As-BX_interaction/3_pipeline/README.txt

-Input data are demultiplexed.
-Run 02.1_run_bacteria_ASV_clustering.sh and 02.2_run_fungi_ASV_clustering.sh.
+Run first cmd/01_demultiplexing.sh to demultiplex the runs and remove all adapters.
+Then continue with running R/02_ASV_clustering.sh.
 This will run the 2 R scripts containing a dada2 pipeline for bacteria and fungi.
-Results will be saved in 2_output.
+Results will be saved in 4_output.